amrmostafa0366/springball/README.md

 http://localhost:8080/matches/play/{leagueId}                  ->play a random match in a league

+http://localhost:8080/teams/ranking/league/{leagueId}          ->display all teams ranks in a league

 http://localhost:8080/leagues                                  ->list all leagues in the database.

 http://localhost:8080/teams/league/{leagueId}                  ->list all teams in a league.